 Before you had a kid you could leave the house with keys, wallet, and phone and be fine.
 But once you have a baby, that list gets way longer; everything from diapers to bottles to pacifiers become must-carry items, as does a quality men’s diaper bag.
-The best diaper bags for dads can fit all the on-the-go baby gear you need and keep everything well-organized and easy to access.
+The best diaper bag backpacks for dads can fit all the on-the-go baby gear you need, keep everything well-organized, and provide easy to access.
 They can do this without making you look like a huge dork, because fatherhood doesn’t mean you sacrifice your sense of style.

 There’s never been a bigger selection of some truly great diaper bags for dads.
 We’re talking about guy-friendly duffels, messengers, totes, and diaper bag backpacks ⏤ all built for hauling diapers and bottles.
 And it’s not just about an absence of floral prints, either.
 Sure, a lot of them rock neutral colors or military styling, but many of these men’s diaper bags are also stacked with cool features like fold-out changing pads, charging stations, and even laptop pockets.
 If you’re building a baby registry or looking to upgrade from your college Jansport, these diaper bags are worth considering.

 We love the vegan aesthetic of this brand, which uses all cruelty-free materials for its products.

 Pros: You know a diaper bag named after Brooklyn (hence the 718) will be tough enough for anything.
 This diaper bag is both ultra lightweight and ultra-rugged.
 It has seven interior and three exterior pockets, plus of course a changing pad.
 It even has a laptop compartment, and the bag itself is machine washable.